caporta/cs-app/notes.md

         - all system I/O is performed by reading/writing files
             - uses a small set of system calls called _Unix I/O_
         - provides a uniform interface for all the varied I/O devices

+### 1.7 System Communication via Networks

+- from the viewpoint of an individual system, the network is just another I/O device
+- system copies a sequence of bytes from main memory to the network adapter
+- email, messaging, www, ftp, and telnet are all based on networking

+### 1.8 Concurrency and Parallelism

+- _concurrency_ is a system with multiple, simultaneous activities
+- _parallelism_ is the use of concurrency to make a system run faster
+- three levels of parallelism abstraction:
+    - _Thread-Level Concurrency_ (highest level):
+        - used to context switch across multiple threads on a uniprocessor system
+        - _multiprocessor_systems_ have become commonplace as a result of:
+            - _multi-core_ processors
+                several CPUs ("cores") integrated onto a single chip
+            - _hyperthreading (aka simultaneous multi-threading)_
+                - allows a single CPU to execute multiple flows of control
+                    - multiple copies of some CPU hardware (e.g. PCs and regs)
+                    - shared parts (e.g. ALU)
+                - takes better advantage of processing resources
+                    - "copied" resources allow for faster switching
+                    - as the switch doesn't need to fully yield the process block
+                - hyperthreaded CPU executes threads cycle-by-cycle
+    - _Instruction-Level Parallelism_ (lower level)
+        - processors can execute multiple instructions at a time
+        - uses _pipelining_
+            - execution actions are partitioned into a series of _steps_
+            - processor hardware is organized as a series of _stages_
+            - stages can operate in parallel
+            - can sustain close to one instruction per clock cycle
+        - _superscalar_ processors can sustain rates > 1 instruction/clock cycle
+            - supported by most modern processors
+    - _Single-Instruction, Multiple-Data (SIMD) Parallelism_ (lowest level)
+        - modern processors allow a single instruction to execute multiple ops
+            - e.g. adding 4 pairs of single-precision floating-points in parallel
+        - mostly used to speed up image/audio/video data processing
+        - while it can be used in C programs, more reliable to use _vector_ types